alejandro-escorihuela/simplectic/README.md

 # solar
-C programs to check numerical methods applied to the outer Solar System and Pluto
+C programs to check numerical methods applied to different physical potentials.
 ![simulacio](./img.png)
 ## Getting Started
 For compile this programs you need the gcc libquadmath if you want quad-precision.
 In Debian GNU/Linux you can do this: